 Tips for Soothing Varicose Vein Pain

-- In order to get relief for your legs and stop feeling that heaviness, it’s best to start by changing your eating habits.
-Eliminate salt from your meals, canned foods, salted foods, pickled food, cold cuts, red meat… All of that will cause you to have fluid retention and will make the pain worse.
+- To get relief for your legs and stop feeling that heaviness, it’s best to start by changing your eating habits.
+Eliminate salt, canned foods, salted foods, pickled food, cold cuts, red meat from your meals…These things cause fluid retention, which will make the pain worse.

 - Fiber is essential for reducing the effect of varicose veins.
 According to several studies, the lack of fiber increases pressure at the abdominal level and causes venous insufficiency, promoting the appearance of varicose veins or hemorrhoids.

-- The most suggested advice is to start following a diet rich in fruits, vegetables, whole grains… All of that will boost your intestinal tract.
-Fruit with flavonoids are especially recommended: oranges, lemons, apples, cherries, cranberries, blueberries…
+- It’s best to maintain a diet rich in fruits, vegetables, and whole grains… These foods help your intestinal tract function properly.
+Fruits with flavonoids are also very good for this: oranges, lemons, apples, cherries, cranberries, blueberries…

 - Drink at least two liters of water a day.